Loading...

 iii.
 The width of any portion of a figure in or comprising the number shall be one-tenth (1/10) of its height.

 (d) Design (including shape and style) as well as location of the street address numbers shall be such that they are legible and easily readable.
-The City Engineer may prescribe a street address number larger in size than the dimensions stated at Subparagraph (c) hereinabove when he determines that due to lighting conditions, building locations, shadows, background, or other reasons, street address numbers of minimum dimensions will not be easily readable from the street or approach to the entrance.
+The City Engineer may prescribe a street address number larger in size than the dimensions stated at Subparagraph (c) hereinabove when the City Engineer determines that due to lighting conditions, building locations, shadows, background, or other reasons, street address numbers of minimum dimensions will not be easily readable from the street or approach to the entrance.
 A street address number of unusual design or placement may not be employed without prior written approval of the City Engineer.

 (e) The City Engineer shall adopt such reasonable rules and regulations as are necessary to implement the street address numbers provisions of this article.